Sudanrox/Sudanrox/README.md

-# Hi there 👋 I'm Sudan
+# Hi there 👋 I'm MaddhuSudan Khatri

 🎓 I'm an undergraduate Computer Science student passionate about building and learning modern software solutions.
 I use this GitHub space to document my learning journey, projects, and collaborations in the world of programming.